DYA13/GuessTheNumberJava/README.md

 [🇬🇧 English](README.md) | [🇮🇹 Italiano](README.it.md)

-A simple terminal-based Java game where you try to guess a secret number within a limited number of attempts.
+A terminal-based Java game where you try to guess a secret number within a limited number of attempts.

 ---